Information and Resources

-An insightful article recently published in the Telegraph, talking about experiences of childhood grief and what happens when this is unresolved.
+An insightful article published in the Telegraph, talking about experiences of childhood grief and what can happen when this is unresolved.

 “Gone” – A short Newsround special, where children talk about the special people who they have lost, and how they cope with their grief.